-There are different types of kinds of pasta found in different regions of Greece.
+Different types of pasta are found in other regions of Greece.
 The most popular ones are the hilopites and trahanas.

 Hilopites are traditional Greek pasta made from eggs, milk, and salt.
 The word hilopites means egg noodles in Greek.
 These can be long and thin or square-shaped.
-Trahana is another popular type of Greek pasta and is among the best souvenirs from Crete.
+Trahana is another popular type of Greek pasta and is among the best souvenirs of Greece – specifically from the Island of Crete.
 It is made with wheat, bulgur, or semolina.
-You can find the sweet and sour varieties of this pasta in the Greek markets.
+You can find this pasta’s sweet and sour varieties in Greek markets.

 Handmade Leather Sandals

 The Monastiraki and Plaka areas in Greece are home to many local shops having handmade leather sandals.
 As a Mediterranean country, Greece is an ideal place for wearing sandals, and naturally, leather sandals are highly popular in Greece.